tychonievich/graphics/md/mp/terrain.md

     We will check that it has exactly `gridsize*gridsize` vertices and `(gridsize-1)*(gridsize-1)*2` triangles.

-    Your code should wok for any integer `gridsize` between 2 and 255, inclusive.
+    Your code should work for any integer `gridsize` between 2 and 255, inclusive.

     <div class="note">
     Most students find it easier to make the grid occupy the same range of $x$ values regardless of the `gridsize`,